Layr-Labs/eigenda/README.md

   type       type     byte
 ```

+Both `keccak256` (i.e, S3 storage using hash of pre-image for commitment value) and `generic` (i.e, EigenDA) are supported to ensure cross-compatibility with alt-da storage backends if desired by a rollup operator.

+OP Stack itself only has a conception of the first byte (`commit type`) and does no semantical interpretation of any subsequent bytes within the encoding.
+The `da layer type` byte for EigenDA is always `0x0`.
+However it is currently unused by OP Stack with name space values still being actively [discussed](https://github.com/ethereum-optimism/specs/discussions/135#discussioncomment-9271282).

-### Generic Commitment Mode
+### Simple Commitment Mode
-For generic clients communicating with proxy, the following commitment schema is supported:
+For simple clients communicating with proxy (e.g, arbitrum nitro), the following commitment schema is supported:

 ```
  0         1                 N